 Leadership Structure.
 Leadership of the Board of Directors consists of two positions, the Board's Chairman and the Board's Lead Independent Director.
-Mr. French serves as Chairman and Mr. Arthur serves as Lead Independent Director.
+Mr. French serves as Chairman and Dr. Fitzsimmons presently serves as Lead Independent Director, a role filled by former director Douglas C. Arthur prior to his death.